H

 If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were responsible for the slowdown.
 This is not just a limitation of Tendermint, but rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.

 For these types of attacks, a subset of the validators through external means should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
-Validators who sign such a reorg-proposal forego its collateral on all other forks.
+Validators who sign such a reorg-proposal forgo its collateral on all other forks.
 Clients should verify the signatures on the reorg-proposal, verify any evidence, and make a judgement or prompt the end-user for a decision.
 For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +1/2 of the original validators.

 No non-synchronous Byzantine fault-tolerant algorithm can come to consensus when 1/3+ of validators are dishonest, yet a fork assumes that 1/3+ of validators have already been dishonest by double-signing or lock-changing without justification.
 So, signing the reorg-proposal is a coordination problem that cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
 It must be provided by means external to the weakly-synchronous Tendermint consensus algorithm.
 For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
 Validators must take care to ensure that there are no significant network partitions, to avoid situations where two conflicting reorg-proposals are signed.